mattwhitfield/Unitverse/docs/configuration.md

 To generate a `.unitTestGeneratorConfig` file that contains all the options as they are set in the Visual Studio Options dialogue, you can go to the 'Options Export' configuration page which contains the functionality allowing you to export the current configuration.

 Note that the formatting for the member names is case insensitive, and underscores and hyphens are ignored.
 Hence `frameworkType`, `framework-type`, `FRAMEWORK_TYPE` and `FRAME-WORK-TYPE` all resolve to the `FrameworkType` member of `IGenerationOptions`.
 The rules for file finding & resolution work exactly the same as they do for `.editorConfig` files - in short, all folders from the project file to the root are searched for a `.unitTestGeneratorConfig` file, and files 'closer' to the project file take precedence if the same option is set in more than one file.

+You can also use a UI to modify a `.unitTestGeneratorConfig` file by double-clicking on the file in the solution explorer.
+When loading a file, it may not contain all the configurable elements.
+However, after saving it will contain all the configuration options, similar to when you export the configuration from the Visual Studio Options dialog.

 ## Per-generation user interface 🖥